Viewing archives for Physics and Joint Schools

 Teaching

 Tuition during the first three years takes place primarily in College, mostly in groups of two students with a tutor.
 Students receive such tutorials and also some classes from College Fellows and Lecturers.
 In the fourth year of the Master’s courses the teaching is organised centrally by the Department of Physics, as students take specialised options taught by experts in their fields.
 Physics and Philosophy students will also be taught by the College’s Philosophy tutors.
-Dr Nickerson is a particle physicist, working at the large hadron collider at CERN.
 Prof Taylor works in the fields of quantum optics and nanotechnology.
-Prof Yassin is a radio astronomer and Dr Barnes is a condensed matter physicist who primarily teaches mathematics.
+Dr Duffy is an experimental particle physicist and Dr Barnes is a condensed matter physicist who primarily teaches mathematics.

 Interviews